We all love scented candles. Just by lighting a few of them you can bring a cosy atmosphere into any room in your house.

 This set contains 14 different oils, each 10 ml each.
 Enough to last the whole winter!

 Harvest Spice, Ginger Bread, Cinnamon and Coffee Cake are some of the fragrances included.
+You can always start mixing fragrance oils for candles with unique smell.

 These fragrance oils work exceptionally well with soy candles, but can also be used to make other types of candles, soaps incense sticks, etc.